Honorary Consulate of Georgia in Luxembourg

 Turkey to Italy via Greece

-Morning short hop from LTFB to Izmir / Adnan Menderes (LTBJ) for Turkey exit customs.
-Same day, crews re-enter Schengen at Ioannina (LGIO) in Greece for entry customs and refuelling, then continue to Southern Italy and SibariFly (LINV).
-Accommodation at Relais Capo Spulico, directly on the coast.
+Morning short hop from LTFB to Izmir / Adnan Menderes / International (LTBJ) for Turkey exit customs.
+Same day, crews re-enter Schengen at Ioannina (LGIO) in Greece for entry customs and refuelling, then continue to Southern Italy and SibariFly (LINV) for a two-night stay.
+Accommodation at Maritim Resort Catania on the Calabrian coast.

 Return home (post-expedition)